 - sturdy mixing spoon

-- 13x9 metal baking pan (lightly greased)
+- 13x9 baking pan (lightly greased or lined with parchment paper)

 - 2 medium mixing bowls